U.S. citizen with REAL ID detained by ICE - UPI.com

 May 25 (UPI) -- An American citizen born in the United States was detained by Immigration and Customs Enforcement officers despite having a REAL ID.
 He was later released from custody after providing his Social Security number.

-The incident was first reported by Noticias Telemundo, which obtained video footage of a raid that led to the arrest of 25-year-old Leonardo Garcia Venegas at a job site in Alabama.
+The incident on Wednesday was first reported by Noticias Telemundo, which obtained video footage of a raid that led to the arrest of 25-year-old Leonardo Garcia Venegas at a job site in Alabama.

 The video shows ICE officers grabbing Venegas and putting handcuffs on him before someone off-camera yelled that he was a citizen.
 He told the broadcaster that authorities took his ID from his wallet before handcuffing him and dismissed it as fake.